wattsworth/joule/docs/using_joule.rst

     </div>

 The pipe configuration can also include an inline stream configuration.
-This can be used in place of a :ref:`sec-streams` file or in addition to it.
+This can be used in place of a :ref:`sec-data-streams` file or in addition to it.
 Using both enables static type checking for the pipeline.
 The inline configuration is separated from the stream path by a colon ``:``.
 The stream datatype is followed by a list of comma separated element names enclosed with brackets ``[ ]``.
 If